 How do I submit a Question to Council?

-If you would like to submit a question to the Council, please use the on-line form below.
+If you would like to submit a question to the Council, please use the form below.

-Alternatively, you can download a hard copy and return it to your nearest Customer Service Centre or by emailing email@example.com with the words ‘Public Question’ in the subject line by 12 noon on the day of the Ordinary Meeting of Council.
+While Customer Service Centres are closed under COVID-19 restrictions, forms must be submitted electronically by emailing email@example.com with the words ‘Public Question’ in the subject line by 10am on the Monday before the Ordinary Meeting of Council.

 If you are submitting a question, it is important to remember: